gabrielBendezu/chunking_evaluation/README.md

 # Chunking Evaluation

+This repository is a fork of brandonstarxel/chunking_evaluation repository, modified for their chunkers to evaluate python source code context.

 This package, developed as part of our research detailed in the [Chroma Technical Report](https://research.trychroma.com/evaluating-chunking), provides tools for text chunking and evaluation.
 It allows users to compare different chunking methods and includes implementations of several novel chunking strategies.

 ## Features